-Injuries to the clavicle (collarbone) and acromioclavicular (AC) joint are among the most common upper extremity sporting injuries.
-The clavicle attaches to the chest at the sternoclavicular (SC) joint, and to the scapula and arm at the AC joint.
-Injuries occur with a fall directly onto the shoulder or clavicle, and are frequently seen in mountain biking and contact sports.
-Clavicle fractures can also occur in older patients with a history of osteoporosis.
-Most fractures occur in the middle 1/3rd (mid shaft) of the clavicle.
+Injuries to the clavicle (collarbone) and the acromioclavicular (AC) joint are among the most common sports injuries of the upper extremities.
+The clavicle attaches to the chest at a joint high on the sternum (breastbone), and to the shoulder blade and arm at the AC joint.
+Clavicle fractures occur when people fall onto their shoulder or clavicle, as frequently occurs in mountain biking, skiing, snowboarding and contact sports.
+Older patients with osteoporosis are also at risk for clavicle fractures.
+Most fractures occur around the middle of the bone shaft.